Important reminder

 The Rouge and Outaouais rivers are part of the Outaouais watershed, which is home to several facilities operated by various agencies.
 These agencies work in close collaboration to ensure the sound management of the flows and water levels in the watershed’s rivers.
 Hydro-Québec is an active member of this partnership, which is managed by the Ottawa River Regulation Planning Board (ORRPB).

-Rivière des Outaouais: Our reservoirs reduce flooding across 40% of the watershed
+Rivière des Outaouais: Our reservoirs reduce the impact of flooding across 40% of the watershed

-In spring, Hydro-Québec and its partners fill their reservoirs to almost capacity and store the water to reduce the impact of spring flooding on communities.
+In spring, Hydro-Québec and its partners fill their reservoirs to near capacity and store the water to limit the impact of spring flooding on communities.
 However, the reservoirs located in the northern part of the Outaouais watershed have access to only 40% of the water inflows.
 The remaining 60% come from the southern part of the watershed, downstream of the facilities that can hold back water.
 As a result, the water flowing south of the reservoirs cannot be managed or held back.
-Although the collaborative efforts of Hydro-Québec and its partners can reduce flows during spring flood periods, they cannot prevent floods in certain areas when the inflows are too high, since only four drops of water out of ten flow through control structures.
+Although the collaborative efforts of Hydro-Québec and its partners can reduce flows during spring runoff periods, they cannot prevent floods in certain areas when the inflows are too high, since only four out of ten drops of water flow through control structures.

 Did you know?